aswinmohanme/blog/priv/content/posts/2023/01-23-setup-elixir-phoenix.md

 ## Setup Tools
 This guide assumes you have a fresh mac and we'll setup everything from the start.
 If you have already setup any of the tools mentioned feel free to skip that part.

+### Before installation
+If you have your M1 mac setup with rosetta, make sure to run the installation process on a native terminal to prevent segmentation faults.

 ### Setup Homebrew
 Homebrew is the de-facto package manager on macOS.
 You can install most packages required for development and other applications with a single command.
 Follow the official instructions at [brew.sh](https://brew.sh) and setup Homebrew on the machine.
 The script will install XCode Command Line tools and setup the Homebrew directory on `/opt/homebrew`.

 ### Setup ASDF
-Development requires mutiple language runtimes to be present on the system.
+Development requires multiple language runtimes to be present on the system.
 Multiple projects also require multiple versions of the same environment to be present.
 Previously we had to setup multiple tools to manage multiple environments, like `rbenv` for ruby, `nvm` for nodejs, each with it's own configurations and usage syntax.
 This lead to a lot of conflicts between the tools.
 ASDF is a single package manager with a plugin interface that can handle multiple languages and thier versions.
 ASDF keeps the versions of the different tools used in a `.tool-versions` file in the directory.
 We are going to use ASDF to setup Elixir and Erlang globally.

 Head on over to [asdf-vm.com/guide/getting-started.html](https://asdf-vm.com/guide/getting-started.html) and setup ASDF.